x13a/Vibe/PRIVACY.md

 # Privacy Policy

-The app has nothing to store, but settings.
+The app Vibe (me.lucky.vibe) has nothing to store, but settings.